the-galah-survey/the-galah-survey.github.io/dr3/the_spectra.md

 On decompression, you will require about 385 GB of free space.
 The decompressed files are located in a single directory, so please be aware of any file management limitations you might have dealing with 2 million files in a single directory.

 {: .box-warning}
 As [discussed above](#missing-spectral-data), 12181 stars are missing spectra for one or two of their cameras due to reduction or instrumentation problems.
-A list of these [missing spectra can be found here](https://cloud.datacentral.org.au/teamdata/GALAH/public/GALAH_DR3/spectra/GALAH_DR3_list_missing_reduced_spectra_v2.csv).
+There is a [list of these missing spectra](https://cloud.datacentral.org.au/teamdata/GALAH/public/GALAH_DR3/spectra/GALAH_DR3_list_missing_reduced_spectra_v2.csv).